 Mid-America Reformed Seminary serves Christ and his church by assisting in the formation and preparation of servants for the Kingdom of God.
-Our primary purpose is to train men for the gospel ministry of Jesus Christ.
+Our primary purpose is to train men for the gospel ministry of Jesus Christ in confessional Reformed and Presbyterian churches.
 We also provide solid theological training for others among God’s people whose life calling may be enhanced by theological education.

 As our students engage in ministry life while pursuing studies, they encounter a vigorous curriculum offering courses in biblical, theological, ecclesiastical, and ministerial studies.
 This solid grounding in biblical doctrine is foundational in the training of godly men as they prepare to serve in the ministry of the Word and sacraments with a servant’s heart.